worktheclock/replit.github.io/tutorials/graphql-project-part-1.md

 ### Adding GraphQL to JavaScript

-Let's take the above query built within the GraphiQL explorer (in all it's circular logic!) and place it in a JavaScript snippet.
-This allows us to request the above data directly from our browser.
-Note that the following example assumes familiarity with the native JavaScript [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API):
+Let's take the above query built within the GraphiQL explorer (in all it's circular logic!) and place it in our JavaScript file.
+This allows us to request the above data directly from our browser:

-*Note that if this is the first time you are encountering I recommend that you give the phenomenal [How to Use the JavaScript Fetch API to Get Data](https://www.digitalocean.com/community/tutorials/how-to-use-the-javascript-fetch-api-to-get-data) by the [Digital Ocean team](https://www.digitalocean.com/).*
+_Note that the following example assumes familiarity with the native JavaScript [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+If this is the first time you are encountering I recommend that you give the phenomenal [How to Use the JavaScript Fetch API to Get Data](https://www.digitalocean.com/community/tutorials/how-to-use-the-javascript-fetch-api-to-get-data) by the [Digital Ocean team](https://www.digitalocean.com/).*

 ```jsx
 const QUERY = `